peteroupc/peteroupc.github.io/colorgen.md

 <a id=HWB></a>
 ### HWB

-In 1996, the HWB model, which seeks to improve on HSV and HSL, was published (Smith and Lyons 1996).
-An HWB color consists, in the following order, of _hue_, which is the same as in HSV, _whiteness_, which is the amount of white in the color, and _blackness_, the amount of black in the color.
+In 1996, the HWB model, which seeks to be more intuitive than HSV or HSL, was published (Smith and Lyons 1996).
+An HWB color consists of three components in the following order:
+- _Hue_ is the same as in [HSV](#HSV).
+- _Whiteness_ is the amount of white in the color.
+- _Blackness_ is the amount of black in the color.

+The conversion is relatively simple given HSV conversion methods:

 - To convert an RGB color `color` to HWB, generate `[HSVHue(color), Min3(color[0], color[1], color[2]), 1 - Max3(color[0], color[1], color[2])]`.
 - To convert an HWB color `hwb` to RGB, generate `HsvToRgb([hwb[0], 1 - hwb[1]/(1-hwb[2]), 1 - hwb[2]])` if `hwb[2] < 1`, or `[0, 0, 0]` otherwise.